aritsune/lancer-faq/src/index.md

 <!-- toc -->

+## Page 14, GRIT
+### What exactly is the GRIT bonus applied to, anyway?
+The bonus from GRIT is used for several different things, some of which are not listed in the initial entry.
+The following is a list of all the standard ways GRIT is used, not including any Systems or granted Abilities that may reference your GRIT bonus:
+- Added to Ranged and Melee Attack rolls [pg.
+34]
+- Added to Pilot HP [pg.
+28, pg.
+48] and Mech HP [pg.
+34]
+- Added to Save Target [pg.
+34]
+- Added to System Points [pg.
+33]
+- Added to Pilot attack rolls and Pilot saves if Unmounted in mech combat [pg.
+58, pg.
+74]
+- Added to Jockey skill check if other trigger does not apply [pg.
+75]
+- NOT added to Tech Attack rolls (use Tech Attack bonus instead) [pg.
+34]

 ## Page 32, Integrated Mounts
 ### What does it mean when it says that the weapons in an integrated mount cannot be modified in any way?
 You cannot apply a Mod (a system with the Mod tag) to integrated weapons and you cannot apply core bonuses such as Overpower Caliber (which requires you to choose a weapon) or Auto-stabilizing Hardpoints (which requires you to choose a mount) to integrated weapons either.
 However, blanket effects such as Neurolink Targeting or Siege Stabilizers (which apply to all weapons of a specific type) can apply to them. <wot:426288556902842368/773636612235591680>